 One of Project Management’s responsibilities is developing a project plan.
 This entails defining project goals and objectives, specifying tasks, identifying needed resources and associating budgets and timelines for completion.
 Once the project plan is developed, Project Management must implement the project plan.
 This includes maintaining careful controls to stay on the "critical path”, or ensuring the project is being managed according to plan.
 Project Management usually follows major phases.
 These include a feasibility study, project planning and design, right-of-way acquisition, implementation and construction, evaluation and support/maintenance.

 The Project Management Division is divided into several components that work as a team.
 The Project Managers each have a specialty; Parks, Storm Water, Traffic and Roads.
-They manage projects, including Capital Improvement Projects, in their designated field.
-A Senior Construction Inspector works under Project Management to review and inspect these CIP projects.
+They manage projects, including Capital Improvement Projects.
+Construction inspectors and a Senior Construction Inspector work under Project Management to review and inspect these CIP projects.

-Project Management also oversees the Storm Water Management Coordinator.
-She is responsible for the City’s National Pollutant Discharge Elimination Permit regulations and the Storm Water Management Plan as required by the EPA and Missouri Department of Natural Resources.
+The Storm Water Management Coordinator is also part of the Project Management group.
+The Storm Water Management Coordinator is responsible for the City’s National Pollutant Discharge Elimination Permit regulations and the Storm Water Management Plan as required by the EPA and Missouri Department of Natural Resources.

 Find out more about the I-70 Improvement Project through O'Fallon.